-Money is more or less electronic these days, so why not make things easy for yourself?
-By linking your bank account to other accounts at the same bank or even to accounts at other banks, you can transfer money between your accounts and make payments with ease.
-You won't need to visit a bank branch or write checks, and in most cases, it’s free to move funds electronically.
+By linking your bank account to others at the same bank or even at different banks, you can transfer money between accounts and make payments with ease.
+You won't need to visit a bank branch or write checks, and in many cases, it’s free to move funds electronically.

 - Bank name